mirage/irmin/doc/irmin-pack/design/layered_store.md

 OS disk caching, thereby improving performance of snapshot export for recent commits.
-In addition, the OS can preferentially cache the object store, which improves general archive node performance compared with trying to cache the huge pack file, providing we mostly access objects in the object store+suffix rather than the lower layer.
+In addition, the OS can preferentially cache the object store.
+This improves general archive node performance compared with trying to cache the huge pack file, providing we mostly access objects in the object store+suffix rather than the lower layer.
 However, some uses of the archive node, such as responding to